mautrix/docs/bridges/go/whatsapp/authentication.md

 # Authentication
 0. Open a private chat with the bridge bot.
 Usually `@whatsappbot:your.server`
    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)
-1. Send `login` to start the login.
+1. Send `login qr` to start the login.
-   * _New in version 0.10.1:_ To log in by entering a 8-letter code on your phone instead of scanning the QR code, pass your phone number after the command, e.g. `login +123456789`.
+   * To log in by entering a 8-letter code on your phone instead of scanning the QR code, use `login phone` instead and send your phone number when prompted.
 2. Log in by scanning the QR code or entering the pairing code.
 If the code expires before you scan it, the bridge will send an error to notify you.
    1. Open WhatsApp on your phone.